Volkswagen Golf GTE costs, insurance, warranty & tax

 |27||3yrs / 60,000 miles||1yr / 10,000 miles||From £503 / £1,007|

 Running costs for plug-in hybrid models such as the Golf GTE can be a little higher than their purely petrol or diesel-powered equivalents; there's a little more to go wrong, insurance premiums are steeper and they usually cost more to buy, with higher monthly PCP payments.

 However, if you're a company-car user, you'll be more concerned with Benefit-in-Kind (BiK) tax rates.
-The GTE's low CO2 emissions put it in the 10% band, which equates to a yearly tax bill of £718 or £1,436 for 20% or 40% earners respectively.
+The GTE's low CO2 emissions put it in the 11% band during the 2021/22 tax year, which equates to an annual bill of £503 or £1,007 for 20% or 40% earners respectively.
 That's not unreasonable for a car with such a good spread of abilities and performance.

 Volkswagen Golf GTE insurance group